I’m going to let you in on a little secret: fat loss is rarely linear.

 Fluctuations are a normal part of the process, just accept them for what they are when they do take place, scream your frustration into a pillow if you have to, and dust yourself off as you get right back on the path to your results.

-To learn more about weight loss using our MACRO TRACKING SYSTEM visit Avatar Nutrition today!
+Learn more about fat loss using our MACRO TRACKING SYSTEM